 18. LIST ANY INDIVIDUAL AND/OR FACILITY, INCLUDING ANY PERSON ACTING AS A DE FACTO GUARDIAN, DE FACTO CONSERVATOR, MEDICAL POWER OF ATTORNEY, REPRESENTATIVE, OR APPOINTED SURROGATE, THAT IS RESPONSIBLE FOR THE PROTECTED PERSON'S CARE OR CUSTODY.

-NAME OF THE INDIVIDUAL OR FACILITY: INDIVIDUAL'S OR FACILITY'S PLACE OF RESIDENCE OR LOCATION: INDIVIDUAL'S OR FACILITY'S POST OFFICE ADDRESS: IMPORTANT NOTE: If you have named any individual and/or facility in this question, you MUST provide a detailed listing of the acts performed by any and all such persons and/or facilities on behalf of the protected person on a separate sheet which MUST be attached to this petition.
-19. HAS ANY PERSON BEEN DESIGNATED AS A SURROGATE DECISION MAKER FOR THE PROTECTED PERSON?
+NAME OF THE INDIVIDUAL OR FACILITY:

+INDIVIDUAL'S OR FACILITY'S PLACE OF RESIDENCE OR LOCATION:

+INDIVIDUAL'S OR FACILITY'S POST OFFICE ADDRESS:

+IMPORTANT NOTE: If you have named any individual and/or facility in this question, you MUST provide a detailed listing of the acts performed by any and all such persons and/or facilities on behalf of the protected person on a separate sheet which MUST be attached to this petition.

+19. HAS ANY PERSON BEEN DESIGNATED AS A SURROGATE DECISION MAKER FOR THE

+PROTECTED PERSON?
 A "surrogate decision maker" is an adult individual or individuals who are reasonably available, are willing to make health care decisions on behalf of an incapacitated person, and are identified as such by the person's attending physician in accordance with West Virginia Code: § 16-30B-3(p).
+YES NO

-YES NO If "YES," provide information requested below.
+If "YES," provide information requested below.
 If "NO," go to question 20.

-NAME(S) OF THE SURROGATE DECISION MAKER(S): SURROGATE(S) PLACE OF RESIDENCE(S): SURROGATE(S) POST OFFICE ADDRESS(ES): 20.
-DOES THE PROTECTED PERSON HAVE A REPRESENTATIVE OR REPRESENTATIVES DULY APPOINTED UNDER A DURABLE POWER OF ATTORNEY, MEDICAL POWER OF ATTORNEY , AND/OR A LIVING WILL?
-YES NO AND/OR A LIVING WILL?
-YES NO If "YES," complete the information requested below AND attach a copy of any such document with this AND/OR A LIVING WILL?
-YES NO AND/OR A LIVING WILL?
-YES NO If "YES," complete the information requested below AND attach a copy of any such document with this AND/OR A LIVING WILL?
-YES NO If "YES," complete the information requested below AND attach a copy of any such document with this petition.
+NAME(S) OF THE SURROGATE DECISION MAKER(S):

+SURROGATE(S) PLACE OF RESIDENCE(S):

+SURROGATE(S) POST OFFICE ADDRESS(ES):

+20. DOES THE PROTECTED PERSON HAVE A REPRESENTATIVE OR REPRESENTATIVES DULY APPOINTED UNDER A DURABLE POWER OF ATTORNEY, MEDICAL POWER OF ATTORNEY AND/OR A LIVING WILL?
+YES NO

+If "YES," complete the information requested below AND attach a copy of any such document with this petition.
 If "NO," go to question 21.

+NAME(S) OF REPRESENTATIVE(S):

+REPRESENTATIVE(S) PLACE OF RESIDENCE OR LOCATION:

+REPRESENTATIVE(S) POST OFFICE ADDRESS(ES):

-21. ATTENDING THE HEARING ON THIS PETITION?
+21. WILL THE PROTECTED PERSON'S INCAPACITY PREVENT THE PROTECTED PERSON FROM ATTENDING THE HEARING ON THIS PETITION?
 YES NO If "YES," you must provide the reason(s) in the space below.
+REASON(S):

 [IMPORTANT NOTE: The Court cannot conduct a hearing on the merits of this petition without the presence of the protected person unless one of the following is submitted to the Court at the beginning of the hearing: (1) a physician's affidavit (GC Form 5), (2) qualified expert testimony or, (3) evidence that the person refuses to appear.
 SEE: West Virginia Code: § 44A-2-9(c).]

 22. WHAT TYPE OF GUARDIANSHIP OR CONSERVATORSHIP IS BEING REQUESTED?
+Check all appropriate spaces: TEMPORARY GUARDIANSHIP LIMITED GUARDIANSHIP GUARDIANSHIP TEMPORARY CONSERVATORSHIP

+LIMITED CONSERVATORSHIP

-Check all appropriate spaces: TEMPORARY GUARDIANSHIP LIMITED GUARDIANSHIP GUARDIANSHIP TEMPORARY CONSERVATORSHIP LIMITED CONSERVATORSHIP CONSERVATORSHIP LIST THE REASON OR REASONS SUPPORTING THE TYPE OR TYPES OF GUARDIANSHIP OR CONSERVATORSHIP REQUESTED: 23.
-IF A LIMITED GUARDIANSHIP IS BEING REQUESTED, INDICATE THE SPECIFIC AREAS OF PROTECTION AND ASSISTANCE TO BE INCLUDED IN THE ORDER OF APPOINTMENT: 24.
-IF A LIMITED CONSERVATORSHIP IS BEING REQUESTED, INDICATE THE SPECIFIC AREAS OF MANAGEMENT AND ASSISTANCE TO BE INCLUDED IN THE ORDER OF APPOINTMENT:
+LIST THE REASON OR REASONS SUPPORTING THE TYPE OR TYPES OF GUARDIANSHIP OR CONSERVATORSHIP REQUESTED:

+23. IF A LIMITED GUARDIANSHIP IS BEING REQUESTED, INDICATE THE SPECIFIC AREAS OF PROTECTION AND ASSISTANCE TO BE INCLUDED IN THE ORDER OF APPOINTMENT:

+24. IF A LIMITED CONSERVATORSHIP IS BEING REQUESTED, INDICATE THE SPECIFIC AREAS OF MANAGEMENT AND ASSISTANCE TO BE INCLUDED IN THE ORDER OF APPOINTMENT: